VEckardt/IntegrityTriggerDoc/README.md

 Option 2: In a shared folder
 - Take all files from "dist" folder and place them somewhere centrally
-- Register a custom menu as described before, but with the following change
+- Optional: Register a custom menu as described before, but with the following change
 ```
 parameter: -jar <your shared folder>/IntegrityTriggerDoc.jar
 ```